google/comprehensive-rust/src/async/runtimes/tokio.md

 * Try `count_to(10).await` instead of spawning.

-* Try importing `tokio::join` and using it to join multiple handles.
+* Try awaiting the task returned from `tokio::spawn`.

 </details>